-Hopefully, the brands who choose for on ethical and sustainable approach are the brands of the future and will be inspiring other brands to follow in their footsteps to improve sustainability and ethical standards in their brands and products.
+Hopefully, the brands who choose for an ethical and sustainable approach are the future brands and will be inspiring other brands to follow in their footsteps to improve sustainability and ethical standards in their brands and products.

-It may be easier to be said than done, but step by step, we can all make a small difference.
+It may be easier to be said than done, but we can all make a small difference step by step.

 If you like to share any experience or have any feedback, we love to hear you in the comments below, or you can use the contact form in the mean menu.